-As per the Income tax act, the Gifts received from any of your relatives are fully exempt from tax.
-Whether you are received the gifts as Cash, Cheque or any goods.
-You are not liable to pay the tax for these gifts.
+As per the Income tax act, the sum of money received from any of your relatives are fully exempt from tax.
 Here the “relatives” term defines by the Income Tax act as follows :

-For example if you are receiving gift of Rs.100000 from your uncle (your mother’s brother), it is fully exempt from the Tax.
+For example if you are receiving sum of money of Rs.100000 from your uncle (your mother’s brother), it is fully exempt from the Tax.
 Whenever you get the gifts please apply the relations in the above list to ascertain whether you are liable to pay any tax for the received gift.

 Here non-relatives means anyone who doesn’t come under the above mentioned relation for you.
 In this case you are tax exempt up to maximum of Rs.50000 for a financial year.
-If you receive the gift worth more than Rs.50000, you are liable to pay the tax whatever you received excess of the limit.
+If you receive the sum of money worth more than Rs.50000, you are liable to pay the tax on the aggregate amount (that is, total amount received).
 This rule applies when the gift is a sum of money, whether in cash, by way of cheque, bank draft or any articles which is value more than the Rs.50000.

 The simple answer is “NO”.
 Any gift in the form of articles, shares or cash are not taxable on your hand.
 If you want to understand the gift related income tax laws, Under section 56 of the Income-tax Act, any money received without consideration which is exceeding Rs.
 50000 is taxable on your hand.
 But, there is exception on certain situations.